ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ![cmd](/images/cmd.png)

 And hit Enter.
-It should open up a command prompt that is already in your `C:\Users\<yourAccountName>` folder:
+It should open up a command prompt that is already in your `C:\Users\<yourAccountName>\Applications` folder:

 ![Open Command Prompt](/images/cmdOpen.png)